Limecodedk/Limecodedk/README.md

 # Hi there 👋, I'm Emil from Aarhus.

-![front end developer and web designer]

-I am a front-end developer with several years of experience in web development.
-I love translating designs and user experiences into effective and intuitive user interfaces.
-I work with HTML, CSS, JavaScript, and frameworks such as React.
-I also have experience with NextJs.
-Additionally, I work with Wordpress.
-I have always been committed to learning more about the latest technology and development trends.
+I am a web developer with experience in HTML, CSS, JavaScript, and PHP.
+I have skills in frameworks such as React, Next.js, and Laravel.
+Additionally, I have experience with CMS (WordPress and Statamic).
+I enjoy translating designs and user experiences into effective and intuitive user interfaces.

 ## Skills and Experience
 ### Front-End: